Refused Credit - Help and Advice

 - Check your credit report - Regularly review your credit report so you can monitor your current financial situation and plan future improvements.
 Make sure that every entry is correct and query anything that isn’t.

 - Utilise tools and resources - Review your spending, set a budget and stick to it.
 Use price comparison sites to find the best deals on utilities and insurance as well as loans, mortgages and credit cards.
-If you view your Experian credit report* through Experian CreditExpert, we can help match you to financial deals you’re more likely to be accepted for.

 - Financial ties - If you have a joint account or have applied for credit with a partner, you are likely to be linked to them on your credit report.
 This is known as a financial association.
 Being linked to someone else could affect the outcome of any credit application you make.
 As a result, it’s a good idea to encourage anyone connected to you to check their own credit report too.
 If you are no longer financially connected, make sure you get the link broken so that any problems they might have will not affect you.